-Morphine has a total plasma clearance which ranges from 0.9 to 1.2 L/kg/h (liters/kilogram/hour) in postoperative patients, but shows considerable inter individual variation.
+Morphine sulfate circulates unbound in plasma, with a mean total plasma clearance which ranges from 0.9 to 1.2 L/kg/hour in post-operative patients.

 Metabolism

 The major pathway of clearance is hepatic glucuronidation to morphine-3-glucuronide, which is pharmacologically inactive.